Stress

 Cognitive Behavioral Therapy (CBT)

 CBT helps individuals identify and reframe negative thought patterns that contribute to stress.
 It also teaches effective coping strategies and problem-solving skills.
-Effective for: Anxiety, depression, chronic stress, adjustment disorder

 Mindfulness-Based Stress Reduction (MBSR)

 Developed by Dr. Jon Kabat-Zinn, MBSR combines mindfulness meditation, yoga, and body awareness to reduce stress.
 Research shows it can reduce cortisol levels and increase prefrontal cortex activity.
-Effective for: General stress, anxiety, chronic pain, and burnout

 Eye Movement Desensitization and Reprocessing (EMDR)

 Originally developed for PTSD, EMDR helps the brain reprocess distressing memories and reduce emotional reactivity.
 It’s now also used for stress and anxiety disorders.
-Effective for: PTSD, trauma, and chronic stress

 Biofeedback and Neurofeedback

 These techniques train individuals to become aware of their physiological responses (like heart rate or brainwaves) and learn to control them using relaxation and focus.
-Effective for: Anxiety, chronic stress, sleep problems

 Somatic Experiencing (SE)

 A body-based approach that helps individuals release stored tension and regulate the nervous system.
 It is based on understanding how trauma and stress are held in the body.
-Effective for: Chronic stress, trauma, and emotional dysregulation

-Lifestyle Interventions That Support Therapy
+Lifestyle Interventions that Support Therapy

 While therapy is essential, integrating healthy habits can support recovery and resilience:

-Exercise: Regulates cortisol and boosts mood-enhancing neurotransmitters
+• Exercise: Regulates cortisol and boosts mood-enhancing neurotransmitters

-Sleep hygiene: Critical for brain repair and emotional regulation
+• Sleep hygiene: Critical for brain repair and emotional regulation

-Nutrition: Supports brain function and hormone balance
+• Nutrition: Supports brain function and hormone balance

-Social connection: Reduces cortisol and increases feelings of safety and belonging
+• Social connection: Reduces cortisol and increases feelings of safety and belonging

 Stress is not just “in your head”—it’s deeply rooted in brain-body biology.
 While we can’t always eliminate stress from our lives, we can learn to respond to it differently.
 Through evidence-based therapies and daily self-care, the brain can heal, rewire, and become more resilient.

-Next Step: Schedule Your Free 30-Minute Consultation
+Schedule Your Intensive Therapy Consultation

-Determine if we're a good fit
+• determine next steps if we are a good fit

 Prefer to Email?
 Send Us a Message